 2016: Sinai Residences of Boca Raton opens on the Federation’s north campus with 650,000 square feet of state-of-the-art senior living.
 The Continuing Care Retirement Community (CCRC) opens with all Independent Living residences reserved, followed by assisted living, memory and nursing care.

 The Irving Eckhardt Mitzvah Society and Pavilion are named in memory of the donor of the largest unrestricted bequest ever made to the Federation through the Jacobson Jewish Community Foundation (JJCF).

-Led by our JJCF, Create a Jewish Legacy’s first year in partnership with Harold Grinspoon Foundation’s LIFE & LEGACYTM initiative results in 15 local synagogues, schools, agencies and organizations obtaining 293 commitments from 236 donors to sustain our community, with an estimated value of $33.2 million – and growing.
+JJCF’s Create a Jewish Legacy’s first year in partnership with the Grinspoon Foundation results in 11 local synagogues, schools, agencies and organizations obtaining 293 commitments from 236 donors to sustain our community, with an estimated value of $33.2 million.